grammyjs/website/site/docs/hosting/cyclic.md

 npx tsc --init
 ```

-We will store our TypeScript files inside a folder `src`, and our compiled files in a folder `dist`.
+We will store our TypeScript files inside `src/`, and our compiled files in `dist/`.
 Create the folders in the project's root directory.
 Then, inside folder `src`, create a new file named `bot.ts`.
 Our folder structure should now look like this: